Where it all began

 he gave my entire team a plaque of Vince Lombardi’s famous speech, “What It

-as I am to this day.
+an impact this speech would bring later down the road in my life.
 The following words have stayed with me throughout all of

 my struggles and efforts since the day I read them: